 OWEN RIVER LODGE

 Every detail of the Owen River Lodge has been considered with fishing in mind—the lodge prides itself as one of the finest sight-fishing brown trout fisheries in New Zealand (and it isn’t hard to see why).
 Nestled in the Owen Valley in the Nelson Lakes district of the South Island, the lodge enjoys access to at least 25 exceptional freestone rivers and spring creeks, all of which are within an hour’s drive.

-Host and owner Felix Borenstein have made this lodge into a fly-fishing institution and many guests return year after year to experience his warm Kiwi hospitality and to pursue the big brown trout that patrol the waters around the lodge.
-The lodge is set on a stunning property next to the Owen River and while many rivers are easily accessible by vehicle, heli-fishing is also an option.
-For the dedicated angler, Owen River Lodge is a critical component of any serious fishing itinerary in New Zealand.
+Host and owner Felix Borenstein have made this lodge into a fly-fishing institution.
+Many guests return year after year to experience his warm Kiwi hospitality and pursue the big brown trout that patrol the waters around the lodge.
+The lodge is set on a stunning property next to the Owen River, and while many rivers are easily accessible by vehicle, heli-fishing is also an option.
+Owen River Lodge is a critical component of any serious fishing itinerary in New Zealand for the dedicated angler.

 His guides are some of the most experienced in all of New Zealand—most of them have over 20 years of guiding under their belts.
-However, the charming lodge employs a full-time staff to cater to the experience of the non-angling guest and there are dozens of activities available both on and off campus for spouses or the whole family.
+However, the charming lodge employs a full-time staff to cater to the non-angling guest’s experience.
+There are dozens of activities available both on and off-campus for spouses or the whole family.
 Felix and his charming team of hospitality professionals will ensure that your time at Owen River Lodge is as relaxing and enjoyable as it is action-packed.